Kapil1917T/Task_08_Bias_Detection/analysis/model_bias_summary.md

 Across five prompt families we collected **30 total responses**
 (3 prompt pairs × 2 models × 5 bias types).

-We intentionally kept the **underlying stat lines constant** within each prompt pair.
+I intentionally kept the **underlying stat lines constant** within each prompt pair.
 Only the **wording or labels in the prompt changed**, letting us see how much the models move just because of framing.

 ---